ChrisioGwaan/java-mats/java-prac/bin/chapter05/c5-note.md

 <h2 id="2-random">II.
 Random Numbers</h2>

 > Nondeterministic & Deterministic

-:zap: This topic is part of Computer Theory, could be useful to talk about _Deterministic_ problem here.

 :bulb: Deterministic: An algorithm or automation follows a single, well-defined sequence of steps for a given input.
 For those algorithms, they are predictable and produce the same input following the same path of execution.